HUM ALONG TO YOUR FAVOURITE FILM SCORES: The Barbican

 HEAD TO LONDON’S BEST CINEMA: Prince Charles Cinema

 Had your fill of festive films?
-Head to the Prince Charles Cinema, the Leicester Square indie cinema which shows a rotating programme of cult, arthouse, and classic films alongside recent Hollywood releases.
-In the period between Christmas and New Year, the cult cinema will be showing classics such as Some Like It Hot and West Side Story, plus recent hits Ladybird, Isle of Dogs, Call Me By Your Name and Moonlight.
+Head to the Prince Charles Cinema, the Leicester Square indie movie spot which shows a rotating programme of cult, arthouse, and classic films alongside recent Hollywood releases.
+In the period between Christmas and New Year, the cult cinema will be showing a variety of Bond classics, plus non-festive treats The Irishman, Fight Club, NT: Fleabag Live, Phantom Thread and When Harry Met Sally.

 GET YOUR SKATES ON: Natural History Museum